grezniczek/redcap_nedcaptcha/README.md

 Version | Changes
 ------- | -----------
+1.1.0   | Add "Always ask" option.<br>Bugfix: Debug mode was not working as intended.
 1.0.6   | Re-Fix: Prevent "hook not completed" error.
 1.0.5   | Bugfix: Prevent "hook not completed" error.
 1.0.4   | Updated behavior: Query params for setting fields is now supported (no need for _startover any longer).